weisongboh/weisongboh/README.md

 ## About Me
 - 🔭 I’m currently working on kickstarting my career as a DevOps Engineer.
-- 🌱 I’m currently learning Javascript and Machine Learning algorithms.
+- 🌱 I’m currently learning Javascript and understanding backend protocols.
-- 😄 2020 Goals: Contribute to Open Source projects.
+- 😄 2021 Goals: Publish useful tools.
 - ⚡ Fun fact: I fell from a 15M cliff and survived.

 ### Connect with me: